MirkMart/Lab_CompGeno/2025/00_Bash/Bash_scripting.md

 Bash scripts are indicated with the '.sh' extention (python scripts with '.py', perl scripts with '.pl').

-Create bash script with vi:
+Create bash script with nano:

 ```bash
 #!/bin/bash